Liu Ye (Three Kingdoms): Serving Cao Pi

 Also in 220, Liu Ye was made Palace Attendant (侍中) and bestowed the peerage of a Secondary Marquis (關內侯).
 At that time, Cao Pi asked his court whether Liu Bei would avenge Guan Yu, who was killed during Sun Quan's attack on Jingzhou.
 Most of them opined that Shu was a small state and that Guan Yu was its only famous general.
 But Liu Ye thought that Liu Bei would definitely wage war to revive his prestige; he also believed that Liu Bei and Guan Yu had a very close relationship and so Liu would avenge Guan.
 In the end, Liu Bei did attack Sun Quan the following year.
 By then, Sun Quan was mobilising the power of the entire state of Wu to deal with the invasion, and he proclaimed himself a vassal to Cao Wei.
 Many officials congratulated Cao Pi, but Liu Ye believed that Sun Quan had no intention of submitting, and submitted himself as a vassal only as a last resort.
 Liu Ye even suggested that Cao Pi take advantage of the situation to lead troops to attack Wu to avoid future troubles.
-But Cao Pi disagreed.
+But Cao Pi disagreed, in a decision that most historians believe doomed his domain to ruling only the northern frontiers of China - such an opportunity would not come again; Cao Pi's future expeditions against Eastern Wu would all end in failure.

 When Zhang Liao fell ill while stationed at Yongqiu, Cao Pi sent Liu Ye, along with imperial physicians, to visit Zhang.
 Also, just before Cao Pi's death, he asked various officials, including Liu Ye, about Yang Fu.
 At the officials' recommendations, Cao Pi wanted to promote Yang, but died before he could do so.